Yuqi: 2021–present: Solo debut, China's activities, international collaborations

 For most of 2021, Yuqi focused on promoting as a soloist in China.
 On May 6, 2021, Cube Entertainment announced that Yuqi would debut as a solo artist with single album A Page on May 13, which includes the lead singles "Giant" and "Bonnie & Clyde".
 In August, she became a contestant in the music talent survival show Stage Boom.
 On October 27, Yuqi participated in the Beijing 2022 Winter Olympics and Paralympic Games theme song "Salute to the Heroes".
 Throughout 2021, Yuqi also participated in multiple Chinese variety shows including Keep Running, Let's Fall In Love 3, 2060, and Shine!
 Super Brothers.

 In late 2021, Yuqi returned to South Korea to prepare for (G)I-dle's comeback.
 On March 14, 2022, the group released their first studio album I Never Die, in which Yuqi participated in writing and composing the tracks "Polaroid" and "Liar."
 In April, she was cast as a panelist in the TVING web series Zero-Sum Game.
-Later that month, Yuqi's (G)I-dle groupmate Miyeon released her debut extended play My on which Yuqi co-composed the track "Rain."
-In October, (G)I-dle released their fifth extended play I Love, on which Yuqi co-composed the tracks "Reset" and "Dark (X-File)."
+Later that month, Yuqi's (G)I-dle groupmate Miyeon released her debut EP My on which Yuqi co-composed the track "Rain."
+In October, (G)I-dle released their fifth EP I Love, on which Yuqi co-composed the tracks "Reset" and "Dark (X-File)."

 In February 2023, Yuqi and groupmate Miyeon released the song "Sweet Dream" as part of the soundtrack for the Netflix romantic comedy series Love to Hate You.
 Later in February, she collaborated with EDM producer team HypeerTime on the song "Not Cinderella" for the KakaoPage webtoon I Wasn't the Cinderella.
 In March, she was confirmed to return as a main cast member in season 11 of Keep Running.
-In May, (G)I-dle returned with their sixth extended play I Feel, on which Yuqi participated in writing and composing the tracks "All Night" and "Peter Pan."
+In May, (G)I-dle returned with their sixth EP I Feel, on which Yuqi participated in writing and composing the tracks "All Night" and "Peter Pan."
 In June, Yuqi was a featured artist on Choi Ye-na's "Hate Rodrigo", the lead single from Choi's second single album Hate XX.
 The following month, she made her acting debut in the Netflix original series Celebrity as Zhang Wei, a Chinese influencer.
 On September 5, Yuqi and Miyeon released the single "How to Twerk" as part of the soundtrack of the Mnet dance competition show Street Woman Fighter 2.
 Six days later, she was cast alongside Chuu and Billlie's Tsuki in the Studio X+U entertainment show Star of Star Girls.